learning-monk/LearningMonk-Blogdown/content/posts/2020-09-02-what-is-your-learning-style.md

 Have you ever wondered why you weren’t able to concentrate in a class?

 Your thoughts wander about everywhere from plants, water droplets, sky, milky way, universe….. the moment you start listening to a lecture.
 Generally, people have different levels of concentration.
-Few people could concentrate for 10 min and few people could concentrate for hours together.
+Few people could concentrate for 10 min and few could concentrate for hours together.
 This brings us to a point, what makes us different?
 I would say, it’s all about how our brains are wired.

 I am an introverted person.
 I like spending time alone with myself.
 Whenever I have to take up a project, first thing I do is (after thoroughly understanding the project), take a tea break and think about the project in my head, prepare different scenarios and come up with solutions that helps me complete the project in the best possible way.
 I prepare myself for the unforeseen circumstances with scenario planning.
 This is my style of learning and understanding.